zaphosting/docs/docs/beyondthewire-firststeps-connect.md

 ---
 id: beyondthewire-firststeps-connect
 title: "Beyond the Wire: Connect to the server"
-description: Information about various ways on how to connect to your Beyond the Wire server from ZAP-Hosting
+description: "Information about various ways on how to connect to your Beyond the Wire server from ZAP-Hosting"
 sidebar_label: Connect to the server
 services:
   - gameserver-beyondthewire